dougkavanagh/ocean-ts-integration/projects/smart-server/README.md

 The OIDC_KID value is typically derived from the JWK representation of the public key.
 The exact method of deriving the Kid value can vary, but one common approach is to use a hash function (such as SHA-256) to hash the JWK representation of the public key, and then use the resulting hash as the Kid value.

 ### Running the SMART server

+Start by running "npm install" in this project directory.
+Ensure you also have the .env file in this project directory, configured as described above.

 To run it, use the "smart-server" target in the VS Code debugger, or run "npm run smart-server" in the command line or use the launch.json's "src/smart-server/src/main.ts" target in the VS Code debugger.
 This will start the SMART server on the specified port.